TriplyDB/Documentation/docs/ratt-transform/index.md

 country:de rdfs:label 'Germany'@en.
 ```

-Notice that `mw.forEach` only works for lists whose elements are *objects*.
+Notice that `forEach` only works for lists whose elements are *objects*.
 See [Iterating over lists of primitives](#list-primitive) for dealing with lists that do not contain objects.

-The elements that `mw.forEach` iterates over are themselves RATT records.
-This implies that all functions that work for full RATT records also work for the RATT records inside `mw.forEach`.
-The RATT records inside an `mw.forEach `function are smaller.
+The elements that `forEach` iterates over are themselves RATT records.
+This implies that all functions that work for full RATT records also work for the RATT records inside `forEach`.
+The RATT records inside an `forEach `function are smaller.
 This allows the regular keys of the iterated-over elements to be accessed directly.

-In addition to these regular keys, RATT records inside `mw.forEach` also contain additional keys that simplify common operations.
+In addition to these regular keys, RATT records inside `forEach` also contain additional keys that simplify common operations.
 The following subsections explain the following special keys:

 - [Index key (`$index`)](#index-key)
 - [Parent key (`$parent`)](#parent-key)